6 Things You Need To Know This National Masturbation Month

 And it’s hard to acknowledge our diversity without addressing masturbation; arguably one of the most universally practiced and non-discriminatory activities there is.
 Because whether you’re young or old, religious or atheist, Black, white, or otherwise; we all indulge in a little self-love.
 In fact, surveys suggest most women masturbate at least once a week (and some of us do it every single day).

-And if there’s ever been an excuse to get self-pleasuring, it’s during the month of May, which happens to be arguably one of the greatest observances in existence: National Masturbation Month (NMM).
-Instigated by Californian sex toy store, Good Vibrations, in response to then-President, Bill Clinton’s firing of then-surgeon general, Jocelyn Elders, following a 1994 speech she gave promoting masturbation during United Nations World AIDS Day, NMM has become an annual global event.
+And if there’s ever been an excuse to get self-pleasuring, it’s during the month of May, which happens to be arguably one of the greatest observances in existence: Masturbation Month.
+Instigated by Californian sex toy store, Good Vibrations, in response to then-President, Bill Clinton’s firing of then-surgeon general, Jocelyn Elders, following a 1994 speech she gave promoting masturbation during United Nations World AIDS Day, MM has become an annual global event.

-But besides being a great way to encourage a more sex-positive culture through breaking down the stigma around talking about masturbation, NMM is the perfect time to enjoy some of the unexpected perks of self-loving, which include…
+But besides being a great way to encourage a more sex-positive culture through breaking down the stigma around talking about masturbation, MM is the perfect time to enjoy some of the unexpected perks of self-loving, which include…

 1. Fighting depression